ftrotter/mirrulations-data/README.md

   ![Rename comment ID](graphics/RenameCommentIDConfig.png)

-* Add similar "RenameField" nodes for the Comment and Modify Date
+* Add two additional "RenameField" nodes for the Comment and Modify Date

   * Rename `data.attributes.comment` to be `comment`
   * Rename `data.attributes.modifyDate` to be `modifyDate`